oscarpedrero/BloodyEncounters/README.md

 **BloodyEncounters** represents an enhanced iteration of the RandonmEncounters mod by [@adainrivers](https://github.com/adainrivers), functioning as a server-side mod that introduces a thrilling dynamic to gameplay.
 It randomly spawns NPCs near online players at unpredictable intervals, challenging players to defeat these NPCs within a set time limit to earn random item rewards.

+**NEW** V 1.5.0 now added a new World Boss (Dynamic World Boss) function that will allow you to create World Bosses for the entire server to participate in killing them.

 ![BloodyEncounters](https://github.com/oscarpedrero/BloodyEncounters/blob/master/Images/BloodyEncounters.png?raw=true)

 <details>